-Chapter 4, "Host Configuration" describes the steps required to facilitate communications between the host computer and the evaluation board.
+Chapter 4, "Host Configuration" describes the steps required to facilitate communications between the host computer and the reference board.

-Chapter 5, "Hardware" describes the evaluation board, its memory map, its hardware components and their functions.
+Chapter 5, "Hardware" describes the reference board, its memory map, its hardware components and their functions.

-Chapter 6, "Board Connectors" describes the evaluation board connectors and the procedures for connecting the board to a host system.
+Chapter 6, "Board Connectors" describes the reference board connectors and the procedures for connecting the board to a host system.